A Rather Weak 'Attempt' To Defend

 contradicting Engels.

-And, here is what a standard Physical Chemistry text had to say:
+here is what a standard Physical Chemistry textbook had to say:

 "[W]e must distinguish the